On high-dimensional wavelet eigenanalysis: Introduction

-In \eqref{e:def_ss}, $H$ is some (Hurst) matrix $H$ whose eigenvalues have real parts lying in the interval $(0,1]$ and $c^H := \exp\{\log(c) H\} = \sum^{\infty}_{k=0} \frac{(\log(c) H)^k}{k!}$.
+In \eqref{e:def_ss}, ${\mathbf H}$ is some (Hurst) matrix whose eigenvalues have real parts lying in the interval $(0,1]$ and $c^{\mathbf H} := \exp\{\log(c) {\mathbf H}\} = \sum^{\infty}_{k=0} \frac{(\log(c) {\mathbf H})^k}{k!}$.
 A canonical model for multivariate fractional systems is operator fractional Brownian motion (ofBm), namely, a Gaussian, o.s.s., stationary-increment stochastic process (Maejima and Mason \cite{maejima:mason:1994}, Mason and Xiao \cite{mason:xiao:2002}, Didier and Pipiras \cite{didier:pipiras:2012}).
-In particular, ofBm is the natural multivariate generalization of the classical fBm (Mandelbrot and Van Ness \cite{mandelbrot:vanness:1968}).
+In particular, ofBm is the natural multivariate generalization of the classical fractional Brownian motion (fBm; Embrechts and Maejima \cite{embrechts:maejima:2002}).